 If you or your child is taken into custody for violating probation, you have a right to a timely hearing, typically within 30 days, to determine if a violation actually occurred.

 Probation is jail without bars.
 If you are on probation, you still face jail if you violate any of your terms and conditions.
 If you have only committed technical violations, the judge can revoke you to prison for up to 2 years.
 But if the judge finds that you have violated your probation by committing another offense, he/she can revoke you to prison for any amount of time you have left on your sentence.

 All is not lost for you, however.
 Sentences can be modified to make it easier for you or your child to comply with the terms of probation.
 That is why it is essential to have an experienced attorney by your side.
-At the Hirsch Firm, we focus on working with prosecutors, supervising probation officers, and judges to reach the best posible result for you.
+At Cohen and Hirsch Criminal Defense, we focus on working with prosecutors, supervising probation officers, and judges to reach the best posible result for you.

-IF YOU OR YOUR CHILD IS ARRESTED for a probation violation, fill out the form or call The Hirsch Firm now at (678) 561-0411 for a free consultation.
+IF YOU OR YOUR CHILD IS ARRESTED for a probation violation, fill out the form or call Cohen and Hirsch Criminal Defense now at (678) 561-0411 for a free consultation.